hasgeek/lastuser/README.md

 	$ pip install -r requirements.txt
 	$ python runserver.py

-Your LastUser server will now be accessible at `http://localhost:7000`.
+Your Lastuser server will now be accessible at `http://localhost:7000`.

 Tests
 -----